All The Celebs Coming To TIFF (So Far)

 Mati Diop

-This dream team will be participating in a talk moderated by TIFF co-head Cameron Bailey.
-They are in Toronto to promote Just Mercy, a film that's already getting Oscar buzz.
-In it, a lawyer (Jordan) represents Walter McMillan (Foxx), a man who is on death row for murder even though he has a solid alibi the night of the crime.
+This dream team will be doing talk moderated by TIFF co-head, Cameron Bailey.
+They are here to promote the already-getting-Oscar-buzz movie, Just Mercy, about a lawyer (Jordan) who represents Walter McMillan (Foxx), a man who is on death row for murder even though he has a solid alibi the night of the crime.

 Allison Janney

-Academy and Emmy Award-winner Allison Janney is also taking part in TIFF's "In Conversation With."
-She's promoting the dramedy Bad Education, which co-stars Hugh Jackman and Ray Romano.
+Academy Award and Emmy Award winner Allison Janney is also taking part in TIFF's "In Conversation With."
+She's in town to promote the dramedy Bad Education, which co-stars Hugh Jackman and Ray Romano.

 Amandla Stenberg